-The Live Oak Library renovation revitalized the children's area, transforming it into an oceanthemed learning space.
-New acoustic wood ceiling and wall treatments, carpeting, and redesigned seating completed the functional yet playful setting.
-A custom-designed wall separates the children's collections from an "under-the-sea" inspired reading lounge and homework room.
-Jayson Architecture designed the renovation.
-Live Oak Library branch reopened on October 1, 2022.
+The Live Oak Library renovation revitalized the children's area, transforming it into an ocean themed learning space.
+New acoustic wood ceiling and wall treatments, carpeting and redesigned seating completed the functional yet playful setting.
+A custom designed wall separates the children's collections from an "under-the-sea" inspired reading lounge and homework room.
+Design by Jayson Architecture.
+Live Oak Library branch reopened October 1, 2022.